Glasslands Gallery: Brooke Baxter and Rolyn Hu open The Glasslands Gallery (2006–2011)

-In late 2009 Baxter and Hu opened a piano bar and restaurant called The Manhattan Inn in Greenpoint.
+In October 2009 Baxter and Hu opened a piano bar and restaurant called The Manhattan Inn in Greenpoint.
 At this time, Rami Haykal and Jake Rosenthal of PopGun Presents were made the in-house talent buying team at Glasslands.

+Later that year, Glasslands hosted Minority Fest, an event organized by Ashok Kondabolu and the members of Das Racist.
+Minority Fest featured a panel discussion — moderated by Das Racist — of artists, academics, comedians, and writers discussing their careers and the issues they face as creators of color.
+Stand-up comedians Ali Wong, Kumail Nanjiani, Hari Kondabolu, Victor Varnado, Sheng Wang, and others performed.
+Panelists included Julianne Escobedo-Shepherd, Dallas Penn, and Jay Smooth.

 2011 saw major renovations, including the movement of the stage to the far back corner, along with the removal of rehearsal spaces to allow for a greater audience capacity.
-During these early years at Glasslands, the venue had a penchant for booking artists that promulgated an often noisy or psychedelic brand of alternative pop, a sound that would become one of Williamsburg’s major cultural exports.
+During these early years at Glasslands, the venue had a penchant for booking artists that promulgated an often noisy or psychedelic brand of alternative pop, a sound that would become one of Williamsburg's major cultural exports.
 These acts included Yeasayer, Toro y Moi, Blood Orange, Chairlift, Tanlines, Twin Shadow, Das Racist, Bear in Heaven, Titus Andronicus, Phantogram, Caribou, Jay Reatard, Wild Nothing, Lemonade, Suckers, Keepaway, Phosphorescent, Passion Pit and Gang Gang Dance.
 In 2011, Lana Del Rey played a secret practice gig under the moniker Queen Of Coney Island.